 The first recipe I ever created was a shrimp bisque recipe that we still use in the restaurant today.
 In actuality, it’s not really a bisque, it’s a chowder.
 But I didn’t know any better, and the chef I learned soup making from called it a bisque, so that’s what I called it.
 We still call it a bisque.

 These days, I’m pulled in a couple of dozen directions on a daily basis.
-It’s been years since I worked a line shift on one of our kitchens.
-When we open up a new concept, I spend time working with the kitchen staff developing new dishes and help with production, but they are all better than I ever was at pumping out food.
+It’s been years since I worked a line shift in one of our kitchens.
+When we open up a new concept, I spend time working with the kitchen staff developing new dishes and helping with production, but they are all better than I ever was at pumping out food.

-What I love is the conceptual and creative component of recipe development, and I am blessed to be surrounded by talented chefs with whom I can speak kitchen shorthand, “Let’s take those fresh shrimp that came in this afternoon, bread them in four parts corn flour and one part corn meal, and toss them in the sweet chili-pepper sauce for chicken and put them inside those homemade four tortillas y’all made last week and dress them with julienned cabbage, those pickled onions from the tuna feature, a little bit of that spicy mayo from that nacho app, and some razor-thin sliced fresh jalapenos.”
-Thirty-two years as a restaurant owner has afforded me that creative privilege.
+What I love is the conceptual and creative component of recipe development, and I am blessed to be surrounded by talented chefs with whom I can speak kitchen shorthand, “Let’s take those fresh shrimp that came in this afternoon, bread them in four parts cornflour and one part cornmeal, and toss them in the sweet chili-pepper sauce for chicken and put them inside those homemade four tortillas y’all made last week and dress them with julienned cabbage, those pickled onions from the tuna feature, a little bit of that spicy mayo from that nacho app, and some razor-thin sliced fresh jalapenos.”
+Thirty-two years as a restaurant owner have afforded me that creative privilege.
 It’s a nice place to be.

 Mainly I am inspired when I travel.
 Nothing sparks my creativity more than being on the road and working away from home.
 I do my best thinking while I’m out of town and away from the restaurants.